 The quality of our food is recognised externally and by staff and pupils.
 We have been awarded the highest level of food hygiene rating in the last four Food Standards Agency inspections.
 Take up of school meals is significantly above the average for most secondary schools and pupils are actively encouraged to eat school-produced food, which is both appetising and healthy.

 We have two food outlets open at morning break and lunchtime: the Main Hall and the Atrium, both of which offer hot food, sandwiches, baguettes, cakes, snacks, fresh fruit and cold drinks.
-The Main Hall is currently (September 2021) for pupils in Key Stage 3 (Years 7-9) and the Atrium for those in Key Stage 4 (Year 10-11).

 Please note that menus may be subject to change at short notice depending on deliveries etc. A typical day’s menu might include the following:

 Pizza slices, sausage rolls, sweet waffles, bread rolls, fresh fruit and cold drinks.